CMcDonald82/ansible-role-nginx/README.md

 nginx_confd_directory: /etc/nginx/conf.d
 ```

 This is the path on the server to copy the conf files for the nginx.conf into.
-The nginx.conf file is setup to include all files ending in \*.conf that are located in the directory at nginx_confd_dir_path.
+The nginx.conf file is setup to include all files ending in \*.conf that are located in the directory at nginx_confd_directory.

 ```
 nginx_sites_available_directory: /etc/nginx/sites-available